Howaaaard/app-dev/README.md

-Fate and Furious
+Fate and Furious,
-Hobbs and Shaw
+Hobbs and Shaw,
 Avengers: END GAME